yuanqing/rdd/README.md

   current directory.

 Options:
-  -o, --open BROWSER  Open the rendered Markdown file in the specified browser.
-                      Uses your default browser if not specified.
-  -p, --port PORT     Set the port to serve the rendered file.
+  -o, --open       Open the rendered Markdown file in your default web browser -p, --port PORT  Set the port to serve the rendered file.
 Serves on port
                    8888 if not specified.
   -h, --help       Print this message.
 ```

 ## Installation